 Install and Configure Dependencies¶

-First, you’ll need minikube.
+Next, you’ll need minikube.
 This is by far the easiest way to get a working instance of Kubernetes running on your laptop.
-Follow the installation instructions and confirm you have things working with kubectl get nodes.
-You should see something like this:
+Follow the installation instructions to install, but do not start minikube.

 All of the scripts and kubernetes manifests for running Antidote within minikube are located in the antidote-selfmedicate repository.
 Clone and enter this repository: